 What is an inverted pedal point?

-An inverted pedal point is when a pedal note is not in the bass, but when it is in the highest voice or part.
-And this sustained note in the highest voice can be used to create suspensions, and tension notes and add beautiful colours to your chord progressions.
+An inverted pedal point is when a pedal note is not in the bass.
+Instead, it is in the highest voice or part or somewhere in the middle.
+And this sustained note can be used to create suspensions, and tension notes and add beautiful colours to your chord progressions.
 The best thing of all is that this technique is very easy to apply.

 Below we have a regular diatonic chord progression.
 How can we use an inverted pedal point to spice up this chord progression?